 Growing up as a child in the internet age, Grace Pham became acutely aware that she had a generic name (Vietnam only has about 7 different surnames).
-Other Grace Phams around the world were lawyers, doctors, import car models, etc. Grace did not have an "American middle name" and could not pronounce the Vietnamese name her parents made up for her, so she went with the least offensive name that started with an "S," which is how the Grace Sydney Pham personal rebranding crusade began.
+Other Grace Phams around the world were lawyers, doctors, import car models, wedding photographers, etc. Grace did not have an "American middle name" and could not pronounce the Vietnamese name her parents made up for her ("Song-Thuong," which roughly translates as "double-love," which her parents intended to mean that they both love her, but she makes fun of them by translating it as "bisexual."
+Also, her Vietnamese friends make fun of her, saying it's the equivalent of a hick/country bumpkin name).
+So, she went with the least offensive name that started with an "S," which is how the Grace Sydney Pham personal rebranding crusade began.

 Grace started taking photos in February of 2017 to cope with anxiety and situational depression.
 She mostly focuses on self portraiture and still life photography.